wbellan/node-mongrel2/README.md

 Please see [m2njs](https://github.com/wbellan/m2njs)!

 Since taking over this abandoned project, I have updated the source, and republished under m2njs.
-You can install the latest version of this Mongrel2 handler for Node.js with npm:
+You can install the latest version of this Mongrel2 handler for Node.js using npm:

 ```bash
 npm install mongrel2
 ```

+With that said, the instructions below are still valid and work, with exception of 'mongrel2' now becomes 'm2njs'.

 # node-mongrel2